Albie O'Connell: Coach

 In 2003, O'Connell got his first coaching job with Berkshire School, a Prep School in Western Massachusetts.
 After a year he returned to the NCAA as an assistant for Division III Colby College.
 He moved to the Division I level with Niagara the following season.
 After a brief stop with Holy Cross in the 2006–07 season, O'Connell made his way back to Hockey East working under Merrimack head coach Mark Dennehy.
 That summer when he joined the program at Northeastern as a recruiting coordinator.
 After three years with the Huskies, he was hired by Ted Donato at Harvard and tasked with improving the defensive corps and special teams.
 In 2014, after three years at Harvard, he returned to BU as an assistant coach.

 O'Connell's return coincided with the arrival of the future NHL 2015 Entry Draft 2nd overall pick Jack Eichel.
 That year the team won both the conference, regular season, and tournament titles.
 The Terriers received the #3 overall seed in the tournament but fell in the Championship to Providence 4–3.
 O'Connell was promoted to associate head coach the following year, and the Terriers continued to perform well, appearing in each of the next three tournaments and making the quarterfinal round twice.
 Head coach David Quinn accepted a position with the New York Rangers in the spring of 2018 and less than two weeks later O'Connell was named as his successor.

 O'Connell's first season with the Terriers saw more losses than wins, and the team would fail to reach the NCAA tournament.
 After a similar season, the 2020 tournament was cancelled due to the COVID-19 pandemic.
 O'Connell saw more success in the 2020-21 season, qualifying for the NCAA tournament for what would be the only time during his tenure, his team eventually falling to Northeastern in the regional semifinal.
 After a rocky start in 2021, the team would improve to a 15-1-1 stretch late in the season that culminated in O'Connell's only Beanpot victory as a coach, and the Terriers' first since 2015.

 O'Connell has been credited for his player development.
 Famous BU alumni that played under him include Jack Eichel, Charlie McAvoy, Matt Grzelcyk, and Trevor Zegras, among others.

 Despite their good performance down the stretch, BU would fall in the Hockey East quarterfinals to the University of Connecticut.
-On March 30th, 2022, O'Connell was fired as head coach of Boston University.
+On March 30, 2022, O'Connell was fired as head coach of Boston University.
 BU's athletic director cited failure to meet the expectations of the program as the reason.

 Scout

 In 2022, O'Connell was hired as an amateur scout by the Montreal Canadiens.
 He is tasked with scouting the NCAA.
+In 2023, he was hired by Arizona State as a recruiting coordinator and associate coach.
+He returned to the Canadiens in 2024 as chief North American scout.